Scotland Pushes Back Against UK Welfare Reforms

 Although Scotland administer and control some of their own government policies, welfare is not devolved and they still adhere to central government policies and reform in England.
 A recent report concerning the impact which housing benefit and welfare cuts would have on the Scottish economy, implied that 60,000 households would be detrimentally affected by the reform.

-The report also claims that as from April, 25-35 year-olds will lose housing benefit that allows them to live independently in their own homes.
-The loss of the £55 a week benefit will affect 7,500 people, forcing them into shared accommodation.
+The report also claims that from April, 25–35-year-olds will lose housing benefit that allows them to live independently in their own homes.
+The loss of the £55-a-week benefit will affect 7,500 people, forcing many into shared accommodation.